0xced/Chisel/README.md

 ### `ChiselGraphIncludeLinks`

-defaults to `true`
+defaults to `false`

-Since version 1.2.0, all nodes of the graph contains clickable links to their corresponding nuget.org page.
+Since version 1.2.0, all nodes of the graph can contain clickable links to their corresponding nuget.org page.

 For example, clicking on the `Npgsql` box below opens https://www.nuget.org/packages/Npgsql/9.0.3